nathanmarz/specter-wiki/List-of-Navigators.md

 Using clojure.walk, `codewalker` executes a depth-first search for nodes where `afn` returns a truthy value.
 When `afn` returns a truthy value, `codewalker` stops searching that branch of the tree and continues its search of the rest of the data structure. `codewalker` preserves the metadata of any forms traversed.
-Returns a lazy seq when used in a select.

 See also [walker](#walker).